-CIBIC uses linear scan register allocation [3] to allocate registers before translating out of SSA form.
+CIBIC uses linear scan register allocation to allocate registers before translating out of SSA form.
 This method is different from traditional one and can make use of lifetime holes and instruction weights to improve the quality of the allocation.

 To run the allocation algorithm, we shall first compute live intervals.
-Unfortunately, the pseudo-code provided in the paper [3] does not take the loop cases into account.
-In another paper [4], I found the correct algorithm for coping with loops.
-Unfortunately, the pseudo-code in two papers are written in different forms and have different concepts in some details.
-So I learned from both of them and got my own algorithm (almost like the one in paper [3]).
+Unfortunately, the pseudo-code provided in the paper does not take the loop cases into account.
+In another paper, I found the correct algorithm for construction of live intervals.

-In linear scan algorithm described in paper [3], we should maintain four sets: unhandled, handled, active, inactive.
-However, for the implementation, we do not need to maintain handled set because once a variable is handled, we can just evict it from the current active or inactive set and there is no need to put it again into another handled set.
+In linear scan algorithm described in the paper, we should maintain four sets: unhandled, handled, active, inactive.
+In the implementation, we do not need to maintain handled set because once a variable is handled, we can just evict it from the current active or inactive set and there is no need to put it again into another handled set.
 Besides, the unhandled set can be implemented as a sorted array, because intervals are picked in increasing order of their start points.
-Therefore, in CIBIC, only active and inactive sets are maintained by double-linked lists with sentinel nodes.
-The double-linked design makes it easy to remove an interval from the set and the sentinel node helps us to move to another set conveniently.
+Therefore, in CIBIC, only active and inactive sets are maintain by double-linked lists with a sentinel node.
+The double-linked design makes it easy to remove an interval from the set and the sentinel node helps us to put it into another set on the fly.
 The algorithm also requires a pre-calculated weight of each interval (computed from the accesses to the interval) which helps to decide the spilled variable.